LooseLab/ROBIN/README.md

 - [cnv_from_bam] https://github.com/adoni5/cnv_from_bam
 - [methylartist] https://github.com/adamewing/methylartist

+We are grateful to the authors of these tools for their work.

+We also thank a lot of people who have contributed to these tools including: Graeme Fox, Simon Deacon, Rory Munro, Satrio Wibowo, Thomas Murray, Inswasti Cahyani, Nadine Holmes, Simon Paine, Stuart Smith and many others from outside Nottingham.

+We are particularly grateful to Areeba Patel, Felix Sahm and colleagues for their work on Rapid-CNS2.

 This list is non-exhaustive and the software is under active development.

 Documentation is currently unavailable.